nicolasdao/userin/README.md

 		this.generate_id_token = (root, { claims }, context) => { /* Implement your logic here */ }
 		this.get_claims_supported = (root) => { /* Implement your logic here */ }
 		this.get_scopes_supported = (root) => { /* Implement your logic here */ }
-		// Those three OpenID event handlers are optional.
+		// Those two OpenID event handlers are optional.
 If they are not implemented, the UserIn middleware uses default
 		// values instead:
 		// 	For 'get_jwks' UserIn uses an empty array.
 		// 	For 'get_grant_types_supported' UserIn uses this array: ['password', 'client_credentials', 'authorization_code', 'refresh_token']